nmrr/nitrokeyhsm-cheatsheet/README.md

 # nitrokeyhsm-cheatsheet

-This document bas been made for **Nitrokey HSM 2** but these commands will work for every PKCS11 HSM.
+This document has been made for **Nitrokey HSM 2** but these commands will work for every PKCS11 HSM.

 List detected smartcard (HSM is considered as a smartcard) and associated object of smartcard: